levismwangi/iam_project/README.md

 - The first time you set up a new environment
 - Any time `terraform destroy` wipes the IAM resource group and you need to recreate it

-This pipeline itself depends on the Terraform SP already holding a  **Role Based Access Control Administrator** assignment on the subscription, granted once by a human with Owner/User Access Administrator rights (`bootstrap.sh` does this automatically).
+This pipeline itself depends on the Terraform SP already holding a condition-constrained **Role Based Access Control Administrator** assignment on the subscription, granted once by a human with Owner/User Access Administrator rights (`bootstrap.sh` does this automatically).
+The condition restricts the SP to assigning only two specific roles, so it can never self-escalate to Owner.
+Without that pre-existing assignment, this pipeline fails with a 403 on `Microsoft.Authorization/roleAssignments/write`.

 **Run order:** `bootstrap.yml` first, then `terraform.yml` with `action=apply`.